A mathematician is so rare an animal

 Mathematics has been for me, not only a profession, but also my preferred hobby. ...
 Again and again I have been guided by a sense of the architecture of this edifice, to which we continue to add new wings and new floors while renovating the parts already constructed, into feeling that certain problems had priority as opening new perspectives or establishing a new foundation for future constructions.
 This is the professional point of view, but happily these problems were those that attracted me the most.
 In other instances I was not guided by such motives, being attracted only by curiosity, by the need to know the answer to an enigma, without reference to its importance in a general context.
 Borel, Œuvres IV, p376.

-This site is free of advertisements, "special offers", cookies, web bugs, trackers, hobbits, and everything that blinks.
+This site is free of advertisements, special offers, cookies, web bugs, trackers, surveys, adblock-blockers, videos, and everything that blinks.
+It is certified mobile-unfriendly.

 For the text of a work, when available, click on the year (or the blue link).